isc-projects/bind9/doc/notes/notes-9.18.2.rst

   :iscman:`dig` were identified and addressed. :gl:`#3020` :gl:`#3128`
   :gl:`#3145` :gl:`#3184` :gl:`#3205` :gl:`#3244` :gl:`#3248`

-- Invalid ``dnssec-policy`` definitions, where the defined keys did not cover both KSK and ZSK roles for a given algorithm, were being accepted.
-These are now checked, and the ``dnssec-policy`` is rejected if both roles are not present for all algorithms in use. :gl:`#3142`
+- Invalid :any:`dnssec-policy` definitions, where the defined keys did not cover both KSK and ZSK roles for a given algorithm, were being accepted.
+These are now checked, and the :any:`dnssec-policy` is rejected if both roles are not present for all algorithms in use. :gl:`#3142`

 - Handling of TCP write timeouts has been improved to track the timeout